wangsuohuijia/Accenture_capstone/README.md

 # Accenture_capstone

-this is a project for Accenture company.
+This is a project for Accenture company.

 Project title:
 Using sentiment analysis to identify the positive sentiment from customers in end-to-end dialogue systems